 AUTOMATIC TRANSMISSION GETS ROLLING

-While each division did much of its own R&D work in those days, GM also had central Research Laboratories, headed from 1920 to 1947 by the inimitable Charles F. Kettering.
+While each division did much of its own R&D work in those days, GM also had central Research Laboratories, headed from 1920 to 1947 by the inimitable Charles F. Kettering, famously the inventor of the automotive self-starter.
 The research engineers operated independently of the production divisions, conducting advanced engineering and research projects to develop technology (not necessarily automobile-related) that could be adopted by different GM divisions and/or licensed to outside companies.
 The Research Laboratories worked on all manner of projects, ranging from high-compression engines and leaded gasoline to hydraulic valve lifters.

-As you would expect, the Research Laboratories worked throughout the twenties to find alternatives to the sliding-gear transmission, exploring a wide variety of electromagnetic, hydraulic, and friction drive systems.
+As you would expect, the Research Laboratories worked throughout the twenties to find alternatives to the dual-shaft transmission, exploring a wide variety of electromagnetic, hydraulic, and friction drive systems.
 These efforts took on some additional urgency after Alfred P. Sloan became president of General Motors in 1923.
-While he was no fan of engineering novelty for its own sake and had strongly opposed some of Kettering’s wilder ideas, such as the ill-fated “Copper Cooled” Chevrolet, Sloan was by his own admission a mediocre driver who could not use a conventional gearbox with any skill.
+While he was no fan of engineering novelty for its own sake and had strongly opposed some of Kettering’s wilder ideas — such as the ill-fated “Copper Cooled” Chevrolet — Sloan was by his own admission a mediocre driver who could not use a conventional gearbox with any skill.
 Recognizing that there were many like him, Sloan understood that a reliable and effective self-shifting transmission would have powerful commercial potential.

-Cadillac became involved in this work in the late twenties or early thirties when the division was assigned to support Buick in the development of an ambitious infinitely variable friction drive transmission that the Research Laboratories’ Dynamics unit had come up with.
-(It appears the friction drive unit was based on one or more outside patents that GM had either purchased or licensed, although the scant information we’ve found on the design’s origins is confusing and contradictory.)
-Nicknamed the “Roller,” the transmission used two sets of toroidal races, one set driven by the engine, the other set connected to the output shaft; power was transmitted between the races by a series of adjustable rollers.
+Cadillac became involved in this work in the early thirties, when the division was assigned to support Buick in the development of an ambitious infinitely variable friction drive transmission that the Research Laboratories’ Dynamics unit had conceived under the direction of engineer John O. Almen.
+(It appears the friction drive unit was based on one or more outside patents that GM had either purchased or licensed, although the information we’ve found on the design’s origins is confusing and contradictory.)
+Nicknamed the “Roller,” the transmission used two sets of toroidal races running in light oil, one set driven by the engine, the other set connected to the output shaft; power was transmitted between the races by a series of adjustable rollers.

 The Roller’s development was protracted and difficult.
 The friction drive transmission was extremely smooth and potentially very efficient, but its mechanical complexity made it frighteningly expensive and its reliability remained at best suspect.
-Cadillac eventually withdrew from the development in favor of an entirely different project conceived in-house by Thompson.
-It was just as well; Buick would never offer a production version of the Roller.
+Cadillac eventually withdrew from the development in favor of an entirely different project, conceived in-house by Thompson.
+It was just as well; Buick would never offer a production version of the Roller, which Sloan ultimately canceled on the recommendation of Buick general manager Harlow Curtice.

-Thompson’s ideas on automatic transmission focused not on friction drive, but on planetary gearsets.
-Cadillac had actually used epicyclic transmissions many years earlier, although that had been well before Thompson’s time; Cadillac switched to sliding gears in 1908.
-His direct inspiration was the 1931 Daimler Double Six, a copy of which Seaholm had purchased for evaluation in late 1930 or early 1931.
+Thompson’s ideas on automatic transmission focused not on continuously variable friction drive, but rather on stepped ratios using planetary gearsets.
+Cadillac had actually used epicyclic transmissions many years earlier, although that had been well before Thompson’s time; Cadillac switched to dual-shaft transmissions back in 1908.
+Thompson’s direct inspiration was the 1931 Daimler Double Six, a copy of which Seaholm had purchased for evaluation in late 1930 or early 1931.
 The Daimler was fitted with the four-speed Wilson preselector transmission and a novel new feature: the Fluid Flywheel, the first fluid coupling ever offered in a production passenger car.
 (See the sidebar below.)

 Even with the Fluid Flywheel, the Wilson gearbox still required manual gear selection, but Thompson recognized that the combination contained most of the ingredients for a practical fully automatic transmission.